vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

-the wife is ever dependent on her Lord
-and in the performance of yajnas or sacrifices, only the yajamāna is spoken of (as his wife who participates in the performance is implicit, as it were, in the word yajamāna, even when one yajamana is referred to).
-So also in regard to the teaching of the śāstras, the mention of a single person does not mean the absence of the wife who is, as it were, inseparable from her spouse.
 In the verse :-- "Bhakti  and prapatti are forms of knowledge which have, for their object, only Bhagavān, the Lord of Lakṣmī , who abides in the lotus and as also the knowledge called the perfect enjoyment of Brahman has only Him for its object" - in this verse this is really the meaning, viz., that Lakṣmī , being included in Bhagavān, no separate mention is made of her.
 This may be seen also in the passage: "Since Thousand Bhagavān are thus inseparably united, the śruti does not speak of Thee separately".

 Nanjeeyar heard, from Kadambi Achan, what the author of Śrī Bhāṣyam had declared and summarised it thus:-"In places where Bhagavān is referred to, it should be understood that Lakṣmī  is also referred to".